-This is one of the top activity that attracts most of the visitors to Semuliki National Park.
+This is one of the top activities that attracts most of the visitors to Semuliki National Park.
 With over 400 species, Semuliki is the true birder’s haven.
-The Ntandi and Sempaya areas are excellent spots for birding and the common species here include the golden-naped weaver, grant’s bluebill, Maxwell’s weaver, lyre-tailed honey guide, red-cheeked waxbill, red-faced woodland warbler, White-throated blue swallow, Ground-Thrush, Black-casqued wattled hornbill, Piping hornbill, Yellow-throated nicator, Black-billed turaco, Ross’s turaco, Swamp palm bulbul.
+The Nandi and Sempaya areas are excellent spots for birding and the common species here include the golden-naped weaver, grant’s bluebill, Maxwell’s weaver, lyre-tailed honey guide, red-cheeked waxbill, red-faced woodland warbler, White-throated blue swallow, Ground-Thrush, Black-casqued wattled hornbill, Piping hornbill, Yellow-throated nicator, Black-billed turaco, Ross’s turaco, Swamp palm bulbul.

 Nature Walks and Hiking

-The best way to explore the beauty of Semuliki is through taking a guided nature walk.
+The best way to explore the beauty of Semuliki is by taking a guided nature walk.
 The park has three main trails which visitors follow during the nature walk.
 The 8km Sempaya nature trail leads to the Sempaya hot springs and offers spectacular views.
-The 13km Kirumia trail is perfect for bird watching, taking you through the centre of the forest to the Semuliki River.
+The 13km Kirumia trail is perfect for bird watching, taking you through the center of the forest to the Semuliki River.
 On the easterly margin of the park lies the Red monkey trail which also leads to the Semuliki river and presents an opportunity to see birds, mammals, butterflies and plants.
-During the nature walk, you may also encounter other species such as baboons, black-and-white colobus, De Brazza’s monkey, grey-cheeked Mangabey and the Central African red colobus.
+During the nature walk, you may also encounter other species such as baboons, black-and-white colobus, De Brazza’s monkey, grey-cheeked Mangabey, and the Central African red colobus.

 Hot springs visit

 The Sempaya hot springs are the top attractions in Semuliki National Park.
-The park has both the female and male hot springs which are associated with high cultural value to the Bamaga clan who were the first to assume power over them.
-The female hot spring was name Nyansimbi and associated with wealth and a wife to the male hot spring.
+The park has both female and male hot springs which are associated with high cultural value to the Bamaga clan who were the first to assume power over them.
+The female hot spring was name Nyansimbi and was associated with wealth and a wife to the male hot spring.
 The male hot spring was named Bitente, following the disappearance of Bumaga who was believed to be the husband of Nyansimbi-the female hot spring.
-While at the female hot spring, you will get to witness geysers with hot water where you can boil your eggs, bananas or even cook chicken.
+While at the female hot spring, you will get to witness geysers with hot water where you can boil your eggs, and bananas or even cook chicken.

 Batwa Cultural Experience

 Four indigenous tribes live on the edges of the park.
 Visitors interested in a cultural experience can visit any of these tribes which are; The Batwa pygmies who are traditionally hunters and fruit gatherers.
 Their counterparts the Bakonjo and Bamba live on the slopes of mount Rwenzori where they grow crops.
-The Batuku who are pastoralists inhabit the Northern part of the park.
+The Batuku who are pastoralists inhabits the Northern part of the park.
 The cultural experience will give visitors an insight into the traditional way of living of these unique tribes.

 Best time to visit Semuliki National Park

-Semuliki National Park is open for tourism all-year-round although it is advisable to visit during the dry season between the months of January and February and also June to September when the roads are easy to navigate through.
+Semuliki National Park is open for tourism all year round although it is advisable to visit during the dry season between the months of January and February and also June to September when the roads are easy to navigate through.
 The wet season which starts from December to March and October to November receives a lot of rainfall which floods some sections of the park as a result of flooding of the rivers.

 How to get to Semuliki National Park

 Semuliki National Park can also be accessed by air to Kasese airstrip.
 AeroLink and Fly Uganda operate chartered flights from either Entebbe airport or Kajjansi airstrip to Kasese airstrip.
-From here, you will drive to Fort Portal then to Semuliki.
+From here, you will drive to Fort Portal and then to Semuliki.

 Where to stay in Semuliki National Park